rabbitmq/rabbitmq-website/site/production-checklist.md

 so as long as consumers connect to a node where a quorum queue replica is hosted, messages delivered to those consumers will be performed from the local node.
+#### Growing Node Count to Sustain More Concurrent Clients

+Environments that have to sustain a [large number of concurrent client connections](networking.html#tuning-for-large-number-of-connections) will benefit from more cluster nodes as long as the connections are distributed across them.
+This can be achieved using a load balancer or making clients randomly pick a node to connect to from the provided node list.
 #### Increasing Node Counts vs. Deploying Separate Clusters for Separate Purposes

 All metadata ([definitions](definitions.html): virtual hosts, users, queues, exchanges, bindings, etc.) is replicated